koute/cargo-web/README.md

   * Will automatically download and install Emscripten for you (if necessary) on the following platforms:
     * Linux x86-64
     * Linux x86
-  * Will automatically garbage-collect your WebAssembly artifacts.
+  * Will automatically install the relevant Rust target through `rustup`

 [asm.js]: https://en.wikipedia.org/wiki/Asm.js
 [WebAssembly]: https://en.wikipedia.org/wiki/WebAssembly